top of page

 Fundamentals of Surge Arresters: Resources and Tips

-• Surge Arresters are connected from phase to ground (with some exceptions).
+• Connection: Surge arresters are typically connected from phase to ground, with some exceptions.

-• They act as a "static switch" to limit overvoltages and divert energy to the ground
+• Function: They act as a "static switch" to limit overvoltages and safely divert excess energy to the ground.

-• Their active part is made of Metal Oxide Varistors (MOVs) stacked on each other
+• Construction: The active component is a stack of Metal Oxide Varistors (MOVs).

-• The microstructure of MOVs represent a multitude of miniature electronic switches
+• MOV Microstructure: The microstructure of MOVs comprises numerous miniature electronic switches, enabling precise overvoltage control.

-> Critical transient overvoltages that can breakdown the dielectric strength
+• Critical transient overvoltages that could compromise dielectric strength.

-> Switching impulses coming for breaker reclosing operations
+• Switching impulses caused by breaker reclosing operations.

 Fundamentals of Surge Arresters: Text